 With these cars wandering far beyond just UP rails in both unit and carload services, consider adding some of these replicas to your layout or collection.

-So far we have produced 13 different paint schemes:
+With brand new releases in 2019, we have now produced 20 different paint schemes:

 (click to enlarge)

 We maintain strong emphasis on accurate reproduction of the prototype, as well as disciplined execution of each model.
 Finally, we design our products to be utilized in operating environments.
 Notable callouts for our new UP Bethlehem Steel 3600 Cubic Foot Quad Hopper include: